Atlas975/Notes/Networking/Transmission_mediums.md

 ## Cable-based access
 - Data transmitted over shared cable structure, transmits digital signal, low cost and high speed
 - Similar to DSL uses **frequency division multiplexing (FDM)** to have distinct frequency bands for each channel
 - Homes use shared access network cable that goes directly to the users **ISP** (internet service provider).
-Shared broadcast medium to headhend, speed can slow during peak times
+Shared broadcast medium to headhend, speed can slow during peak times as channel has to be divided between users

 > ![[Pasted image 20230206155325.png|550|550]]

 ## Fiber to home (FH)
 - Uses a fiber-optic cable network that runs directly to a users home, transmission is dedicated and extremely fast but difficult to install
-- Better security as less potential for interference
+- Better security as less potential for interference, 5G fixed wireless is also an easier and similar approach, with no wiring and dedicated data transfer

 > ![[Pasted image 20230206160313.png|550|550]]

 # Transmission types
 ## Digital transmission
 - Continuous in time, discrete in level, 1 indicates positive voltage, 0 indicates no voltage
 - **Bit rate (bps)** is used to describe frequency
+- Less susceptible to noise and easier to compress than analogue transmission

 > ![[Pasted image 20211029233411.png|450|450]]